sweattep/modern_quotes/README.md

 >If you want to learn to swim jump into the water.
 On dry land no frame of mind is ever going to help you.

 >Everyone is learning the crawl and the backstroke on dry land, but no one ever gets in the water because it's too dangerous.

+>If I could start from scratch, I'd sign to Def Jam...